There a fine balance to be had when it comes to renovating or decorating your investment property.

 - if you are buying soft furnishings second hand, remember to check that they meet current day fireproofing regulations;

-- bear in mind that sometimes the cheapest options may be false economies in terms of durability or appropriateness(this incidentally may be sound advice for unoccupied house insurance too).
+- bear in mind that sometimes the cheapest options may be false economies in terms of durability or appropriateness(this incidentally may be sound advice for unoccupied property insurance too).
 Be prepared to spend a little more for something that is fit for purpose;

 - don't be over-optimistic about how much of the work you can do yourself to save spending money on tradespeople etc. Know your own strengths and weaknesses when it comes to DIY and you'll hopefully avoid what could be costly mistakes Doing something yourself, having it go wrong and ending up paying for someone else to do it again property, is a waste of time and money;

 - the faster you can get your renovations completed, the quicker you can get tenants in and paying rent;

 - keep your target tenant segment in mind when renovating and don't spend more than you need to.
 Young professionals may expect things to be clean and modern looking.
 Families with young children may look more closely than most at safety aspects and will view objects in terms of their strength and durability.
 Students, on the other hand, may be happy with a fairly basic approach;

 - aim to keep any garden areas simple and easy to maintain.
 Spending considerable sums of money on plants and flowers may be fine if your tenants have green fingers but if they don't then it could just be wasted money.
 Opt for paving and brighten things up with a few pot plants if required.